t6x/reaver-wps-fork-t6x/README.md

 # About Reaver 1.6b Options

- Please notice that work is in progress and the situation will evoluate soon, stay tuned! ;)
+ Please notice that work is in progress and the situation will progress soon, stay tuned! ;)

 ## -K and-or -Z  // --pixie-dust (in reaver)